 - 1/4 cup (50g) long grain rice

 - 6 cups (~1500ml) vegetable stock, preferably no added salt

 - 1/2 cup (50g) Bulgur wheat, fine or medium grit

 - To serve: cracked pepper, lemon wedges, croutons or bread

 |Energy||1157 kJ (277 calories)|

 - In a medium-sized saucepan, heat the olive oil and margarine over medium heat.
 Add the onion and garlic and gently cook for about 2 minutes, or until soft but not brown.

 - Stir in the tomato paste, tomato, paprika, and chilli pepper.

 - Cover the saucepan and bring the mixture to a boil.

 - Once boiling, lower the temperature to a simmer and leave for about 30 minutes, stirring occasionally, until the rice is cooked and the lentils have blended with the stock.

 - Add the bulgur and mint, season with black pepper, and cook for another 10 minutes, stirring occasionally.
-If the soup is too thick you can add a little water.
+Add a little water if the soup is too thick.

 - Serve with lemon, cracked pepper, croutons/bread, and extra mint if desired.